FDA-approved clinical uses for warfarin:

 According to the manufacturer’s drug labeling, there are no dosage adjustments necessary for hepatic impairment.
 However, the response to oral anticoagulants may be enhanced in patients with obstructive jaundice, hepatitis, and cirrhosis.
 The INR should be closely monitored in these patients.

 While there is no specific diet recommended for patients on warfarin, certain foods and beverages can either limit or enhance the anticoagulant effect of warfarin.
 Vitamin K decreases the effectiveness of warfarin in the body.
 Therefore, the patient should be educated on maintaining a consistent dietary intake of vitamin K containing foods.
 Examples of foods that are high in vitamin K include kale, green tea leaves, Brussel sprouts, and spinach.
-Other dietary recommendations include limiting consumption of cranberry juice and alcohol while on warfarin therapy.
+Other dietary recommendations include limiting the consumption of cranberry juice and alcohol while on warfarin therapy.
 Grapefruit juice and alcohol can enhance the anticoagulant effect of warfarin, thereby leading to increased bleeding complications.

 Warfarin has numerous drug interactions that can either increase the risk of adverse effects or decrease the anticoagulant effect of warfarin.
 Therefore dosing adjustments, close monitoring, and use of alternative agents should be considered when combining warfarin with certain medications.
 Caution is advised when administering warfarin with antiplatelet agents, fibrinolytics, nonsteroidal anti-inflammatory agents (NSAIDs), antimicrobials, anti-arrhythmic medications, and other anticoagulant agents.
 It should be noted that the S-enantiomer of warfarin is approximately three to five times more potent that than the R-enantiomer.
 Thus, drug interactions involving the inhibition of the S-enantiomer are considered more severe and may require pre-emptive dose adjustments or therapeutic interchange of alternative anticoagulants.
 A comprehensive drug interaction database should be referenced when necessary.

-Patients receiving treatment with warfarin should be closely monitored to ensure safety and efficacy of the medication.
+Patients receiving treatment with warfarin should be closely monitored to ensure the safety and efficacy of the medication.
 Periodic blood testing is recommended to assess the patient’s prothrombin time (PT) and the international normalized ratio (INR).

 The laboratory parameter utilized to monitor warfarin therapy is the PT/INR.
 The PT is the number of seconds it takes the blood to clot, and the INR allows for the standardization of the PT measurement depending on the thromboplastin reagent used by a laboratory.
-Therefore monitoring a patient’s INR while on warfarin is strongly preferred over PT because it allows for a standardized measurement without variations due to different laboratory sites.
+Therefore, monitoring a patient’s INR while on warfarin is strongly preferable over PT because it allows for a standardized measurement without variations due to different laboratory sites.
 Routine assessment of INR is essential in the management of patients receiving warfarin therapy.
 The INR of a patient who is not on anticoagulation therapy is approximately 1.0.
 If a patient has an INR of 2.0 or 3.0, that would indicate that it takes two or three times longer for that individual’s blood to clot than someone who is not taking any anticoagulants The therapeutic INR goal for patients on warfarin therapy is dependent on the indication, but may vary based on the patient’s clinical presentation and provider preference.
 Most patients on warfarin have an INR goal of 2 to 3.
-However, certain indications such as a mechanical mitral valve require an INR goal of 2.5 to 3.5.
+However, specific indications, such as a mechanical mitral valve, require an INR goal of 2.5 to 3.5.